matthew-bernardo/lil-framework/README.md

 # Lil Framework

 This is an extremely lightweight JS framework that tries to just be a wrapper around native Web Components.
 Its goal is to make native web components a little more declarative, but still recognizably Web Components.
 Lil Framework is intentionally very light on features, and doesn't support certain complex DOM structures.
-In exchange for these shortcomings, it fits into only a few kilobytes, has a very simple learning curve, and plays nicely with UI not created using its component generator.
+In exchange for these shortcomings, it's absurdly lightweight, has a very simple learning curve, and plays nicely with UI not created using its component generator.

+🔌🔌🔌**SHAMELESS PLUG**: This framework was created while working on [Pocket Dimension](https://about.pocketdimension.io), which is a cool app that you should check out.🔌🔌🔌
 ## Features

 Lil Framework (abbreviated to LF in the rest of this document) consists of two basic parts: